Modern microfilm and microfiche conversion services offer digital archiving — and so much more.

 - Cleanup borders

-Electronic Access to Data from Microfilm and Microfiche
+Reason #3: Easy Access to Data on Microfilm and Microfiche

 Digitizing records is also important for meeting government regulations, such as those declared by the National Archives Registration Administration (NARA), and for regulations that govern protected health and personal information.